johnrm174/model-railway-signalling/PUBLIC_API.md

       *sec_ids:int - The sections to subscribe to (multiple Section_IDs can be specified)

-subscribe_to_signal_updates - Subscribe to signal updates from another node on the network Mandatory Parameters:
+subscribe_to_signal_updates - Subscribe to signal updates from another node on the network
+      NOTE THAT THIS FUNCTION IS NOW DEPRECATED - use 'subscribe_to_remote_signal' instead Mandatory Parameters:
       node:str - The name of the node publishing the signal state feed sig_callback:name - Function to call when an update is received from the remote node